Maralsgithub/Picture-puzzle-game-/README.md

 # Picture-puzzle-game-
+Team-members: Kenzhebek kyzy Maral COM-19, Ala-Too University, Computer Science department

 Final project of second semester of  2020 .

+//About
 Project is  built with Java using AWT/Swing.
 In this game, the user must order the pieces of the picture near others to complete the desired picture.